george-hawkins/pololu-romi-jetbot/jetson-power-management/README.md

 So do pins 1 and 2 do anything if you don't have pins 7 and 8 connected together all the time as above?

-Yes - when pins 7 and 8 are not connected pins 1 and 2 will do nothing when the system is in a powered off state but when the system is up and running momentarily connecting them will still trigger an orderly shutown of the system.
+Yes - when pins 7 and 8 are not connected pins 1 and 2 will do nothing when the system is in a powered off state but when the system is up and running momentarily connecting them will still trigger an orderly shutdown of the system.

 Breadboard layout
 -----------------

-To avoid accidentally connecting the wrong pins together (with potentially very serious consequences) a longer term solution is to wire pins 1 and 2 together via a push button like so:
+To avoid accidentally connecting the wrong pins together (with potentially very serious consequences) a longer-term solution is to wire pins 1 and 2 together via a push button like so:

 ![01](power-push-button.jpg)